 - Species you want to hunt

 Minnesota offers some of the best and most diverse hunting in the nation.
 A state with boreal forest, prairie, shallow waterfowl hunting lakes and more, Minnesota is known far and wide as one of America's premier ruffed grouse hunting destinations.
-Check out how-to guides for many of the state's most popular game species.
+Check out how-to guides for many of the state's most popular game species and our outdoor skills webinars on hunting.

 - Where to hunt